-The True middle schools: the Avatamsaka, Celestial Dais, Mantra, and Dhyana, essay to adopt and teach a medium doctrine between the materialists, the believers in permanency, and the nihilists, the believers in impermanency.
+The True middle schools : the Avatamsaka, Celestial Dais, Mantra, and Dhyana, essay to adopt and teach a medium doctrine between the materialists, the believers in permanency, and the nihilists, the believers in impermanency.

-The "Celestial," and its mediæval offshoot, take the Lotus sutra as the basis of doctrine.
+The "Celestial," and its mediæval

-The first three may be called "concrete," and the last, "abstract," in their leading principles.
+The first three may be called "con-The minor subdivisions that exist in crete," and the last, "abstract," in their leading principles.